paulscode/garbageman-vmm/README.md

 ### Essential VirtualBox Settings

-These settings are **critical** for acceptable performance.
-Most are available in the VirtualBox GUI.
+These settings are **critical** for acceptable performance, and can be edited in the Settings once the VM has been created (shut down the VM first if it is running).

 #### 1. System Settings (Settings → System)